jacobtavener/runr/README.md

       - echo "Hello, $MY_ENV_VAR!"
       - echo "This is a custom command."
 ```
+[!NOTE]
- Note: If multiple scripts are defined, they will be run in order, in different shell sessions.
+If multiple scripts are defined, they will be run in order, in different shell sessions.